Tinkerforge/doc/en/source/Programming_Interfaces.rst

 iOS and Windows Phone.

 .. note::
- See the :ref:`tutorial` for more information on how to use it and an idea of the Brick and Bricklet concept.
+ See this :ref:`tutorial <tutorial_first_steps>` for more information on how to use it and an idea of the Brick and Bricklet concept.

 .. _pi_odpi: